(t.c)®

 Just an intelligent conversation about whether this is the moment you stop managing and start rebuilding.

 If it makes sense, we move forward.
+If it doesn’t, you walk away clearer.
+That’s it.

 It’s not a sobriety challenge.
 It’s a guided rebuild of the identity beneath the drinking, aimed at recovering agency and handing you a new toolkit.
 You stop being "fine" and start being present.